escatay/Task-42/README.md

 - Basic Functions:
     - how do they look? #Kim
+    -     Images in the 10.presentation
     - when to use? #Kim
+    -
     - implement in .py #Judith
         - Polynomial
+        - Are used for modelling simple relationships between predictors             and targets.
         - Gaussian
+        - The Gaussian basis function uses the Gaussian probability               density function as a basis function.
+Because it can model               non-linear relationships very well it is for example used for           supervised learning problems with non-linear relationships               between predictor and target.
+It is a local basis function,              which is useful because of its faster computation.
         - Sigmoidal
+        - The Sigmoidal basis function is also used for non-linear                 relationships in the date.
+An example of its field of use is             in the learning of neuronal networks and the discovery of               functions which suit well for the resolving in supervised               learning.
         - Periodical
+        - The Periodical basis function is used for phenomena that                  happen periodically.
+For example: oscillations, clustering or            time series analysis.
         - (B-Splines)
         - (Cubic Spline)